 Are chapter/network donations and event entry-fees tax deductible?

 Donations to the chapter/network scholarship fund are tax deductible.
 Checks to the chapter/network scholarship fund need to be made to Texas Exes with the chapter/network name in the memo line.
 Event-entry fees are tax-deductible for the amount over the fair market value of the ticket price.
 The "fair market value" is the cost of the goods and services received at the event- e.g. if a meal at the event’s restaurant would normally cost $25, that’s the ticket’s fair market value.

 What are the annual deadlines for charter establishments and renewal documents?

-Can non-chartered chapters raise money for scholarships?
+Can non-chartered chapters/networks raise money for scholarships?

-Non-chartered chapters can raise money for scholarships although we prefer they focus on other areas of involvement.
-The time and resources needed to raise money for scholarships, may tax the volunteers in a non-chartered chapter and we would prefer they use those resources to focus on increasing involvement in their area.
+Non-chartered chapters/networks can raise money for scholarships although we prefer they focus on other areas of involvement.
+The time and resources needed to raise money for scholarships, may tax the volunteers in a non-chartered group, and we would prefer they use those resources to focus on increasing involvement in their area.
 Raising scholarship funds is just one way to engage alumni in your area and for those groups with limited resources, we prefer they focus their effort on other areas.
 Just bringing alumni together supports UT and the Texas Exes!